-This bit enables the UART Transmitter when set (one).
-When disabling the Transmitter while transmitting a character, the Transmitter is not disabled before the character in the Shift Register plus any following character in UDRn has been completely transmitted.
+This bit enables the UART transmitter when set (one).
+When disabling the transmitter while transmitting a character, the transmitter is not disabled before the character in the shift register plus any following character in UDRn has been completely transmitted.

-• Bit 2 - CHR90/CHR91: 9-bit Characters
+• Bit 2 - CHR90/CHR91: 9 Bit Characters

-When this bit is set (one), transmitted and received characters are nine bits long, plus start and stop bits.
-The ninth bit is read and written by using the RXB8n and TXB8 bits in UCSRnB, respectively.
-The ninth data bit can be used as an extra stop bit or a parity bit.
+When this bit is set (one) transmitted and received characters are 9 bit long plus start and stop bits.
+The 9th bit is read and written by using the RXB8n and TXB8 bits in UCSRnB, respectively.
+The 9th data bit can be used as an extra stop bit or a parity bit.